VictorGil-Ops/Ansible-install-kubernetes/README.md

 # ansible-install-kubernetes-centos8

-This repository contain a playbook for a easy installation kubernetes cluster with Centos 8.
+This repository contain a playbook for kubernetes cluster easy installation based in Centos 8.

 For prepare virtual machines with [Vagrant](https://github.com/edib/many_vagrant_machines).